Do you believe that car culture is fading in America?

 Additionally, big cities like New York and Chicago encourage bike integration programs and commit to expanding their networks of bike lanes.

 An increasing number of people show that owning a vehicle is not a priority anymore.
 But is this the end of car culture?
 According to Jalopnik, “This is not the end of car culture.
 It is the end of ‘Commuting Culture’.”
 They are completely right here because really the most popular cars on our roads today are not quite exciting – Toyota Camry and Ford Fusion to mention just a couple.

 Today Generations Y and Z prefer free Wi-Fi and unlimited texting and walking distance to Starbucks and Trader Joe’s rather than a boring commuting vehicle.

 One would say that the main reason is just the fact that cars are an expensive asset in a shrinking pool of opportunities.
 Do you think many young people just don’t want to drive, as the New York Times suggests, or they just can’t afford to buy and maintain a vehicle?

 New technology and the internet now makes the once necessary unnecessary, and this is an important development that shapes the new American culture.
-It shows that Americans are ready to take the steps to build, or find a substitute to what they are lacking – an advanced public transportation for example.
+It shows that Americans are ready to take the steps to build or find a substitute to what they are lacking – advanced public transportation for example.